apify/apify-docs/sources/platform/actors/development/index.md

 ---

-There are two ways how to create an actor:
+There are two ways how to create an Actor:

-- Using the **Web IDE** in the [Apify Console](https://console.apify.com).
-This is the fastest way to kick-start your Actor development and try out the Apify Platform.
+- Using the **Web IDE** in [Apify Console](https://console.apify.com).
+This is the fastest way to kick-start your Actor development and try out the Apify platform.
-- Develop your Actor **locally** and only deploy to the Apify Platform when it is production ready.
+- Develop your Actor **locally** and only deploy to the Apify platform when it is production ready.
 This way, you benefit from your local setup for a better development and debugging experience.

 > Before you start building your own Actor, try out a couple of existing Actors from [Apify Store](https://apify.com/store).
 See the [running actors](./running) section for more information on running existing actors.